Year 6 MFL (Transition Curriculum) Autumn Term Knowledge Organiser

-- Understand basic terminology and make links between first and learned language, including develop their vocabulary, grammar, punctuation and phonetical awareness through speaking, listening, reading and writing.
+- Understand basic terminology and make links between first and learned language, including developing their vocabulary, grammar, punctuation and phonetical awareness through speaking, listening, reading and writing

-At Reigate Priory, we use the Primary Languages framework to structure our learning progression and personalise this to our context.
-We use Lightbulb Languages Scheme of Work to ensure that all four skills areas are directly taught adding material relevant to our school.
+At Reigate Priory, our curriculum is founded upon the Primary Languages Network Scheme of Work to structure our learning progression and personalise this to our context.
+We use a range of concrete and digital resources to ensure that all four skills areas are directly taught adding material relevant to our school.
 MFL teaching is taught discretely but opportunities for enhanced cross-curricular learning are embraced.
 We believe the best learning comes from first-hand experience and contextual learning.
-Therefore MFL is taught using a variety of methods including storytelling, singing, rhymes and authentic video clips of life in France and Germany using the target language.
+Therefore MFL is taught using a variety of methods including storytelling, singing, rhymes and authentic video clips of life in France using the language in its authentic context..

-The Attainment Targets for MFL are from The Primary Languages framework and the Focus Assessment Criteria.
+Children are assessed using end point activities from the Primary Language Network.
 We use self-assessment for children to reflect upon and monitor their own progress.
 This enables children to identify what they know and understand and need to learn further in order to make progress.
 Learning Benchmarking informs teacher assessment and planning as well as end of year assessment judgements and reports to parents.

 Contribution to SMSC and British Values:

-- Experiencing awe and wonder, joy in the moment, love of the language and an appreciation of how diverse and wonderful the world is.
+- Spiritual - Love of language and an appreciation of how diverse the world is

-- Tolerance and Mutual Respect - Learning another language helps foster an understanding of the challenges people may face in learning a second language; promoting tolerance and mutual respect for others and their differences.
+- Tolerance and Mutual Respect - Learning another language helps foster an understanding of the challenges other people may face in learning a second language.

 At the end of the Key Stage a Reigate Priory MFL Learner can: